 Moreover, we operate in an evolving environment.
-New risks and uncertainties emerge from time to time and it is not possible for our management to predict all risks and uncertainties, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual future results to be materially different from those expressed or implied by any forward-looking statements.
-Except as required by applicable law or the rules of the NASDAQ Stock Market, or NASDAQ, we assume no obligation to update any forward-looking statements publicly, or to update the reasons actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.
+New risks and uncertainties emerge from time to time and it is not possible for our management to predict all risks and uncertainties, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual future results to be materially different from those expressed or implied by any forwardlooking statements.
+Except as required by applicable law or the rules of the Nasdaq, we assume no obligation to update any forwardlooking statements publicly, or to update the reasons actual results could differ materially from those anticipated in these forward-looking statements, even if new information becomes available in the future.
 We qualify all of our forward-looking statements by these cautionary statements.

-MADRIGAL PHARMACEUTICALS, INC. 200 BARR HARBOR DRIVE, SUITE 200 WEST CONSHOHOCKEN, PENNSYLVANIA 19428 (267) 824-2827
+MADRIGAL PHARMACEUTICALS, INC. FOUR TOWER BRIDGE 200 BARR HARBOR DRIVE, SUITE 200 WEST CONSHOHOCKEN.
+PENNSYLVANIA 19428 (267) 824-2827